Alejogb1/job-board/blog-data/how-do-race-conditions-affect-dynamically-generated-airflow-dags.md

 id: "how-do-race-conditions-affect-dynamically-generated-airflow-dags"
 ---

-Okay, let's tackle this.
-I’ve seen this particular problem rear its head more than once, particularly when dealing with complex workflows in distributed environments.
+,  I’ve seen this particular problem rear its head more than once, particularly when dealing with complex workflows in distributed environments.
 Dynamically generated Airflow dags, while incredibly powerful for handling variable workloads and data structures, unfortunately bring with them the potential for some rather nasty race conditions.
 It’s something that warrants a very careful and considered approach.

 The core issue lies in the fact that a dynamically generated dag isn’t a static entity residing neatly in the dags folder.
 Instead, it's often constructed programmatically, usually based on some external input or condition, which means the dag definition isn’t fixed.
 This process of dag generation, typically happening during airflow’s dag parsing phase, creates a window for race conditions to occur.